nus-cs2103-AY2324S2/ip/docs/README.md

 > Don't worry if you find it hard to remember the accepted formatting!
 Scribbles will remind you and correct you as you
 > use the program!

+### Data-wiping
+Deleting the file `scribblesData` created by Scribbles will wipe all data currently stored by Scribbles.
+This includes all tasks stored and their details.
+However this does not affect the functioning of Scribbles.
+If you wish to use Scribbles again, running Scribbles will create a new `scribblesData` file without any stored data and you can continue using Scribbles as normal.

 ## Command summary

 | Action       | Format                                                                    |